All the dirt on home gardening success | Homegrown Goodness

 What’s an underrated produce you’d like to see more people grow and use?

-Steve: An underrated produce that more people should grow at home are sweet potatoes.
-Plant tip cuttings in spring and harvest magnificent tubers in autumn but throughout the growing season harvest the young foliage and lightly steam with an added drizzle of olive oil.
-The leaves have been scientifically attributed with cancer fighting properties and taste delicious.
+Steve: An underrated produce that more people should grow at home is sweet potatoes.
+Plant tip cuttings in spring and harvest magnificent tubers in autumn, but throughout the growing season, harvest the young foliage and lightly steam with an added drizzle of olive oil.
+The leaves have been scientifically attributed with cancer-fighting properties and taste delicious.

 Advice for small gardens and small spaces